-“Downtime for superficial peels is minimal,” explains Dr. Mishra.
+“Downtime for superficial peels is minimal,” explains Dr. Ross.
 “You may experience redness and swelling with a deeper peel.
 Medium and deep peels require longer recovery time.
 After any chemical treatment, strong protection is a must.”

 Several kinds of lasers can be used on nearly any body surface to help reduce the appearance of sun damage.
-“Generally, the laser treatments produce the best results when we target the face, neck, and chest,” says Dr. Mishra.
+“Generally, the laser treatments produce the best results when we target the face, neck, and chest,” says Dr. Ross.
 “They typically take less than 30 minutes, with varying downtime depending on laser type.”

 Also referred to as photo rejuvenation, these devices, such as IPL, can improve skin texture, redness, broken veins, blotchiness, and brown spots.
-“There is no better technology for blood vessels than a green light laser,” says Dr. Mishra.
+“There is no better technology for blood vessels than a green light laser,” says Dr. Ross.
 “Creams and chemical peels may not be able to offer the same results.”